-The goal of the ICARP plan alignment guides is to support alignment of local planning efforts, allowing local planners to achieve climate resilience goals, reduce duplication, and avoid policy conflicts.
+ICARP staff are developing a suite of climate resilience plan alignment guides to support local climate resilience planning efforts.
+The goal of the guides is to support alignment of local planning efforts, allowing local planners to achieve climate resilience goals, reduce duplication, and avoid policy conflicts.

 Staff are currently working on a series of guides, including a Wildfire Resilience Guide, a Flood-After-Fire Guide, and an update to the existing Coastal Plan Alignment Compass Guide ("Coastal Compass").
 These guides will summarize requirements and best practices, discuss strategies to leverage various stages of different planning and implementation processes, and identify crosswalk opportunities and tricky spots to avoid.

 - Develop the print and interactive, online Wildfire Resilience Plan Alignment Guide and the Flood-After-Fire Plan Alignment Guide.
-(Fall 2021 - Summer 2022) - Update the Coastal Plan Alignment Compass Guide.
-(Summer 2022 Fall 2022) - Convene a Plan Alignment Advisory Group of state, local, and federal agencies and stakeholders to guide content development.
-(Fall 2021 - Summer 2022) - Convene a Plan Alignment Local Government Focus Group to identify user needs and beta-test the guides.
+(Fall 2021 - Fall 2022) - Update the Coastal Plan Alignment Compass Guide.
+(Fall 2022 Winter 2023) - Convene a Plan Alignment Advisory Group of state, local, and federal agencies and stakeholders to guide content development.
+(Fall 2021 - Winter 2023) - Convene a Plan Alignment Local Government Focus Group to identify user needs and beta-test the guides.
 (Winter 2021 - Summer 2022)